Revision Date: 26 September 2014

 - Promote access to public information and protection of confidential and vital records.

-- Appoint a records management administrator (RMA) to assist with the daily administration of the UT Arlington records management program.
+- Appoint a Records Management Administrator to assist with the implementation and daily administration of the UT Arlington records management program.

 - Maintain UT Arlington archival records in accordance with applicable standards.